ashraf-minhaj/go-notes/README.md

  * Example - pill box.
  * **An array holds a specific number of elements, and it cannot grow or shrink.**
  * `var myArray [n]string`
- * If you know in advance what values an array should hold, you can initialize the array with those values using an array literal.
+ * If you know in advance what values an array should hold, you can initialize the array with those values using an **array literal** `[3]int{4, 9, 6}`.

- *
+## Slices
+ * Slices are a collection type that can grow to hold additional items

+## OS
+ * os.Open function opens a file
+ * os.File value to bufio.NewScanner returns a bufio.Scanner value whose Scan and Text methods can be used to read a line at a time from the file as strings.

 ## Build Go apps
  * compile the source code intor binary file - `go build file_name`
  * run the exe on windows, or just file name on mac/linux. `./file_name`
+ * traverse -  for...range loop syntax.

 ## Notes:
  * go is a statically typed language.
 If you type wrong type of value in the wrong place, go will let you know.
+ * In Go, := is for declaration + assignment.
  * blank identifier - single underscore if you are not using a variable `_`
  * declare two variables -> latest one will be assignment.
  ```